swapmasterx/ddwas/README.md

   -Raw Citrine (can be turned into Citrine via a stonecutter)
   -Does not generate naturaly or appear in loot tables yet.

--Armor assets are drawn up but not yet implemented into the game.
+-Crusader armor assets are drawn up but not yet implemented into the game.